 The joint PhD includes a tailored program of progress monitoring to fulfil the requirements of both institutions.
 All candidates will write and submit a thesis for defence by oral examination.
 On successful completion of the program requirements, you will be awarded a PhD jointly by both institutions.

-The successful applicant can commence at any time up to 30 September 2022, at a La Trobe University campus, and willing to spend typically 12 months based in Sheffield, UK.
+The successful applicant can commence at any time between 1 February and 1 July 2023, at a La Trobe University campus, and willing to spend typically 12 months based in Sheffield, UK.

-There is one joint PhD scholarship available to applicants from the range of projects listed below, competitively awarded and selection is based on academic merit and suitability to the selected project.
+There are a number of joint PhD scholarship available to applicants from the range of projects listed below, competitively awarded and selection is based on academic merit and suitability to the selected project.
 Please contact the lead supervisor for more information about these projects.

 Knee osteoarthritis occurs in an alarming number of young adults who have previously undergone knee surgery.
 One potential contributing factor to this accelerated development of osteoarthritis is participation in high-impact exercise, such as running, which is often taken up post-surgery as an alternative to contact/twisting sports.
 This PhD project aims to investigate modifiable factors (e.g., weekly training load or movement patterns) that are associated with knee osteoarthritis outcomes (MRI features and symptoms) in runners who have had knee surgery.
 The successful candidate will be supervised from leading experts across an international collaboration between La Trobe University and Sheffield Hallam University.